RishikPerugu/rishikperugu.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Graduate student, Department of Physics and Astronomy, University of California, Irvine.
+subtitle:

 profile:
   align: right
-  image:
+  image: r.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info:
     # <p>555 your office number</p>
     # <p>123 your address street</p>